MD-khan/wp_theme_lumora/README.md

 ## Project Overview

-**Make Theme 2024** is a custom WordPress theme development project built using Docker for a streamlined and efficient development environment.
-This project leverages the [Lumora](https://github.com/austincumanan/lumora) starter theme to accelerate the theme development process, providing a solid foundation with best practices in place.

-By utilizing Docker, all WordPress files are mapped to the local project directory, allowing easy access and modification through your preferred code editor, such as VS Code.
+**Lumora v2** is a custom WordPress theme development project built using Docker for a streamlined and efficient development environment.
+This project builds upon the [Lumora Starter Theme](https://github.com/austincumanan/lumora) while introducing new features, enhancements, and a modern codebase.
+With Docker, all WordPress files are mapped to your local project directory for easy editing with VS Code or your favorite code editor.
 Additionally, phpMyAdmin is integrated for convenient database management.

 ## Features

-- **Dockerized Environment:** Simplifies setup and ensures consistency across different development machines.
+- **Dockerized Environment:**
+  Simplifies setup and ensures consistency across different development machines.
-- **Starter Theme Integration:** Built upon the Lumora starter theme for a robust foundation.
+- **Starter Theme Integration:**
+  Leverages the robust Lumora starter theme as a foundation.
-- **Live Reloading:** Immediate reflection of changes made to theme files.
+- **Live Reloading:**
+  See changes immediately as you develop.
-- **phpMyAdmin Included:** Easy database management interface.
+- **phpMyAdmin Included:**
+  Manage your database with ease.
-- **Version Control Ready:** Structured for Git-based version control and collaboration.
+- **Version Control Ready:**
+  Structured for Git-based development and collaboration.

 ## Prerequisites